“This celebration of poetry spreads the message that poetry is something for everyone, whatever your background, and especially for young people.”

-– Foyle Young Poet, 2017.
+– Linnet Drury, Top 15 Foyle Young Poet, 2020

-Each year 100 winners (85 Commendations and 15 Overall Winners) are selected by a team of high profile judges, and will receive their awards at an annual prize-giving event in early October.
-Thanks to funding from the Foyle Foundation the competition remains completely free to enter and we are able to offer a wide range of prizes, opportunities and resources.
-Winners receive a range of fantastic prizes including membership of The Poetry Society and a stack of poetry goodies.
-Winners also attend a week-long intensive residential Arvon course, where they develop their creative writing skills alongside fellow poets, or benefit from poetry residencies at their school or distance-mentoring depending on their age and location.
+Each year, 100 winners (85 commendations and 15 top Winners) are chosen by two high profile poets, and receive their awards at an annual prize-giving event in October.
+Thanks to funding from the Foyle Foundation, the competition remains completely free to enter and we are able to offer a wide range of prizes, opportunities and resources.
+Winners receive amazing prizes including membership of The Poetry Society and a stack of poetry goodies.
+Winners also attend a week-long intensive Arvon writing course, where they develop their creative writing skills alongside fellow poets, or benefit from poetry residencies at their school or distance-mentoring depending on their age and location.

 Arvon Residential at The Hurst for 2019 Foyle winners, photo credit Dan Haworth for The Poetry Society.

 You can read last year’s top 15 winning poems in our anthology You Speak in Constellations, alongside the fantastic 85 commended poems, which were selected last year by poets Keith Jarrett and Maura Dooley.